Skip to Main Content

 In the boxes below you will find some examples of references in the Chicago style.

-For a complete overview go to the Chicago Manual of Style 18th (and 17th) edition (e-book in the library collection) or the Turabian Manual of Style
+For a complete overview go to the Chicago Manual of Style 18th (or 17th) edition (e-book in the library collection) or the Turabian Manual of Style

 Find out which style must be used in your study programme.